felipeBalbino/resume/README.md

 4. Install the project's dependencies: `npm install`
 5. Start the "app" by running: `npm start`
 6. If the page doesn't open in your browser automatically, access it in [http://127.0.0.1:3000](http://127.0.0.1:3000)
+7. If you are a recruiter, hire me.